sveltia-cms Svelte Themes

 Better UX

 • Created and maintained by an experienced UX engineer who loves code, design and marketing.
-You can expect constant UX improvements across the platform.
+You can expect constant improvements to the user experience (UX) and developer experience (DX) across the platform.

 • Offers a modern, intuitive user interface, including an immersive dark mode[^2], inspired in part by the Netlify CMS v3 prototype[^1].

-• Comes with touch device support.
-While the UI is not yet optimized for small screens, large tablets like iPad Pro or Pixel Tablet should work well.
+• Comes with touch device support, such as larger buttons for easier tapping.
+While the UI is not yet optimized for small screens, it should work well with large tablets like iPad Pro or Pixel Tablet.
+Mobile support and other optimizations such as swipe navigation are planned shortly after the 1.0 release.

 Better performance

 • Built completely from scratch with Svelte instead of forking React-based Netlify/Decap CMS.
 The app starts fast and stays fast.
-The compiled code is vanilla JavaScript — you can use it with almost any framework.
+The compiled code is vanilla JavaScript — you can use it with any framework or static site generator (SSG) that can load static data files during the build process.

-• Uses the GraphQL API for GitHub and GitLab to quickly fetch content at once, so that entries and assets can be listed and searched instantly[^32].
+• Uses the GraphQL API for GitHub and GitLab to quickly fetch content at once, so that entries and assets can be listed and searched instantly[^32][^65] (the useless search configuration option is ignored).
 It also avoids the slowness and potential API rate limit violations caused by hundreds of requests with Relation widgets[^14].

 • Saving entries and assets to GitHub is also much faster thanks to the GraphQL mutation.

-• A list of repository files is cached locally for faster startup and bandwidth savings.
+• Uses caching and lazy loading techniques.
+A list of repository files is stored locally for faster startup and bandwidth savings.

-• Thumbnails of assets, including PDF files, are generated and cached for faster rendering of the Asset Library and other parts of the CMS[^39].
+• Thumbnails of assets, including videos and PDF files, are generated and cached for faster rendering of the Asset Library and other parts of the CMS[^39].

 Better productivity

-• You can work with a local Git repository without any configuration or proxy server[^26].
+• Developers can work with a local Git repository without any extra configuration or proxy server[^26].

-• In addition to a streamlined workflow, it offers great performance because files are loaded natively through the browser rather than using an ad hoc API.
+• In addition to a streamlined workflow, it offers improved performance by reading and writing files natively through the browser rather than using a slow, ad hoc REST API.

-• The Entry Editor closes automatically when an entry is saved.
+• The editor closes automatically when an entry is saved.
+This behaviour can be changed in the application settings.

-• You can delete multiple entries and assets at once.
+• Users can delete multiple entries and assets at once.

 Better accessibility